elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--This query helps in identifying all documentary films available on Netflix.
+- This query helps in identifying all documentary films available on Netflix.

--It can be useful for analyzing trends in documentary production.
+- It can be useful for analyzing trends in documentary production.

--Can be extended to count the number of documentaries or analyze their release years.
+- Can be extended to count the number of documentaries or analyze their release years.
 ### 21. Find all content without a director.
 ```sql
  SELECT